sarahfuchi/Data-Science/EDA (Explanatory Data Analysis)/README.md

 The mean, standard error and "worst" or largest (mean of the three largest values) of these features were computed for each image, resulting in 30 features.
 For instance, field 3 is Mean Radius, field 13 is Radius SE, field 23 is Worst Radius.

-* All feature values are recoded with four significant digits.
+* All feature values are recoded with four significant digits

 * Missing attribute values: none

+* Class distribution: 357 benign, 212 malignant

 Let's take a look at the steps: